 4. Wait Three Months

-Something important to remember about this step is that once the blood has been drawn, your pet cannot travel until three months from that date have passed.
-Once three months have passed, they can travel.
+Something important to remember about this step is that once the blood has been drawn, your pet cannot travel until 3 months from that date have passed.
+Once 3 months have passed, your pets are allowed to travel.

-If you have done these first steps and you keep your paperwork in order and your vaccinations up to date, you can travel with your pets at any time if the following steps are done without a break in vaccinations.
+If you have done these first steps and the vaccinations up to date, you can travel with your pets at any time if the following steps are done without a break in vaccinations.

 5. Animal Transport Services

-The EU Health Certificate can be completed by your vet (via the animal travel service if you are out of the country already).
+The EU Health Certificate can be completed by your vet (or via the pet travel service if you are out of the country already).
 As far as I know each pet needs a form filled out certifying that it doesn’t have rabies and these forms are only valid for ten days.
+This means that the forms need to be filled out just before the pets travel.
 The second form, a Veterinary Certificate confirms that the pet is healthy enough to travel.
 You will also need to have mentioned that the pet is not being imported for commercial use.